-Focus Area 4: Role of IFIs, public finance and policy in centives ACTIONS Organisations and G20 Groups conducting relevant work TIMELINE ACTION 16 Encourage IFIs, including MDBs, other relevant IOs, and public funds more broadly to mobilize private finance.
-This can be done through assisting developing country partners in helping domestic financial systems align with the goals of the Paris Agreement and national SDGs plans, developing blended financial instruments and mechanisms, engineering de-risking facilities, and taking other actions to eliminate barriers to sustainable investments with the objectives of promoting private sector investment in sustainability.
+Focus Area 4: Role of IFIs, public finance and policy in centives ACTIONS Organisations and G20 Groups conducting relevant work TIMELINE ACTION 16 The SFWG will work with other G20 groups, relevant international organizations, networks and initiatives as appropriate, to analyze the implications of public policy levers on market signals that could influence sustainable investment decisions.
+These policy levers could include mechanisms to support clean energy sources, schemes for rationalizing and phasing out inefficient subsidies for fossil fuels that encourage wasteful consumption and, if appropriate, the use of carbon pricing mechanisms and incentives to reduce greenhouse gas emissions and promote green transitions and the achievement of the 2030 Agenda, while providing targeted support for the poorest and the most vulnerable and in accordance to each country's circumstances.
 ORGANIZATIONS Coalition of Finance Ministers for Climate Action, FC4S, IMF, MDB Climate Working Group, OECD, UN-DESA, UNEP-FI G20 GROUPS CSWG, DWG, IFA, IWG, SFWG Short-term (2021-2022)